-2018-2019 Financial Aid Verification Policy
+Pacific School of Religion: 2019-2020 Financial Aid Verification Policy:

 In accordance with regulations set forth by the United States Department of Education, the Office of Recruitment, Admissions, and Financial Aid verifies every Free Application for Federal Student Aid (FAFSA) that has been selected for Verification before need-based federal aid can be disbursed.
 Verification ensures the accuracy of the information submitted on the FAFSA.
 The process reduces errors and ensures that eligible students receive all of the federal financial aid to which they are entitled and prevents ineligible students from receiving aid for which they do not qualify.